 - Back up all your data in safe external locations like the cloud or a portable device.

 - Whenever possible, avoid using public Wi-Fi to file taxes.
 If public Wi-Fi is your only option, make sure you are encrypting the data and using two-factor authentication.
-Better yet, use a Wi-Fi privacy product like Norton WiFi Privacy.
+Better yet, use a Secure VPN product like Norton Secure VPN.

 Stay aware of the scams that are taking place around you.

 Norton Security Premium helps protect up to 10 of your Windows PCs, Macs, Android smartphones or your iPads.

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.